xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 ---------------------------------
    -- bug (gil)     Fix model staying highlighted when removed from group.
 Fixes #707.
+   -- bug (gil)     Prevent creation of unnecessary layer when promoting effects from only 1 strand.
    -- bug (gil)     Fix exception when opening Lyric Dialog.
 Fixes #710.
    -- bug (keithsw) More animated GIF fixes ... all should work now -- enh (keithsw) Add right click menu to controller list on setup tab including: